Classical Guitar Technique: Essential Exercises, Scales, and Arpeggios (PDF)

 - Giuliani's 120 Right Hand Studies Arpeggios

-- Part 2 - Left Hand Alignment, Shift, and Scales
+- Lessons for Part 2 - Left Hand Alignment, Shift, and Scales

 - Alignment Exercises for the Left Hand